GaleJames-creator/gale-james/README.md

 ### Tutorials (learning-oriented)

-- **[Making your first API call with Postman](https://app.guidde.com/share/playbooks/j2GEH6v4pUaJ2vo8ErNt9c?origin=hPx2XmP4HZbFEVrCFFzGjtJsDSB2)** *(video, 1:41)*: Demonstrates how to make a simple API call.
+- **[Making your first API call with Postman](https://app.guidde.com/share/playbooks/j2GEH6v4pUaJ2vo8ErNt9c?origin=hPx2XmP4HZbFEVrCFFzGjtJsDSB2)** *(video, 1:41)*: How to make a simple API call using Postman.
-- **[Getting started with payments API](./tutorials/payment-api-getting-started.md)**: Covers authentication, test vs. production environments, and error handling.
-Make your first payment call in 15 minutes.
+- **[Getting started with payments API](./tutorials/payment-api-getting-started.md)**: How to authenticate, navigate test vs. production environments, and make your first payment call in 15 minutes.
-- **[Creating a webhook](./tutorials/webhook-creating-your-first.md)**: Step-by-step instructions for creating, securing, and testing webhook notifications.
+- **[Creating a webhook](./tutorials/webhook-creating-your-first.md)**: How to create, secure, and test webhook notifications.

 ### How-to guides (task-oriented)